 Marie Tomassi joined the firm in 1988 and has been a Shareholder since 1995.
 She is Florida Bar Board Certified in Appellate Practice and has more than 25 years of experience in ERISA litigation and other complex matters.

-Marie leads the firm’s Appellate Practice and serves on the firm's Executive Board as Managing Shareholder.
-Her practice also includes ERISA and other complex litigation.
+Marie leads the firm’s Appellate Practice and serves on the firm's Executive Board as President and Managing Shareholder.

 - Secured affirmances of judgment holding claim is excepted from chapter 13 discharge where the loan is current on the petition date, there is no default to be cured and the debtor proposes to maintain monthly contractual payments directly to lender.
 Dukes v.
 Suncoast Credit Union (In re Dukes), 2016 WL 5390948 (M.D.
 Fla.
 Sept.
 27, 2016); Dukes v.
-Suncoast Credit Union (In re Dukes), 2018 WL 6367176 (11th Cir.
-Dec.
-6, 2018).
+Suncoast Credit Union (In re Dukes), 909 F. 3d 1306 (11th Cir.
+2018).
 In affirming, the Eleventh Circuit decided - as a matter of first impression - the meaning of “provided for” in 11 U.S.C. § 1328(a).
 The Eleventh Circuit held that a Chapter 13 plan that states mortgage payments would continue to be made directly to the creditor outside of the plan does not “provide for” the mortgage debt and therefore that debt is not discharged by the successful completion of the plan.

 - Secured affirmances of (a) settlement agreement reached by chapter 7 trustee with primary creditor over debtor’s objection and (b) denial of debtor’s motion to convert chapter 7 case to one under chapter 11.
 Daughtrey v.
 Rivera (In re Daughtrey), 2015 WL 5604764 (M.D.
 Fla.
 2015); Daughtrey v.
-Rivera (In re Daughtrey), 2018 WL 354007 (11th Cir.
+Rivera (In re Daughtrey), 896 F. 3d 1255 (11th Cir.
 2018).
 In affirming, the Eleventh Circuit determined, as a matter of apparent first impression in the circuit, the “abuse of discretion” standard of review applies to a bankruptcy court’s denial of a motion to convert a Chapter 7 case to one under chapter 11.

 - Secured an affirmance in the Eleventh Circuit of a district court’s summary judgment holding that a financial institution was not liable to the receiver plaintiff for claims of negligence or under the Florida Uniform Fraudulent Transfers Act in a case where the receiver alleged damages in excess of $100 million.